 - Satisfactory completion of, or placement credit for, the basic program at Armstrong or at any other school, college, or university offering basic ROTC and meeting the entrance and retention requirements established by the Army;

 - To be an active duty veteran or junior ROTC cadet graduate eligible for placement credit.
 MILS 3301, MILS 3302, MILS 4401, MILS 4402.

 Did you know that new graduate students may be eligible for a two-year scholarship and receive a commission in the Army?
 You do not even have to have served in the Army before.
 Speak to someone at the ROTC office (Armstrong Center, Suite 13) to see if you qualify.

 Physical Training (PT)

-The Eagle Battalion conducts physical training 3 times a week, every week throughout the semester from 6:30AM until 7:30AM.
+The Eagle Battalion conducts physical training 3 times a week, every week throughout the semester from 6:00AM until 7:00AM.
 Those involved with Ranger Challenge often work out 4 days of the week, as a certain higher level of physical fitness is required for the events which they are involved.